Arabic

+During the Middle Ages, Arabic was a major vehicle of culture and learning, especially in science, mathematics and philosophy.
+As a result, many European languages have borrowed words from it.
+Arabic influence, mainly in vocabulary, is seen in European languages (mainly Spanish and to a lesser extent Portuguese, Catalan, and Sicilian) owing to the proximity of Europe and the long-lasting Arabic cultural and linguistic presence, mainly in Southern Iberia, during the Al-Andalus era.
+Maltese is a Semitic language developed from a dialect of Arabic and written in the Latin alphabet.
+The Balkan languages, including Albanian, Greek, Serbo-Croatian, and Bulgarian, have also acquired many words of Arabic origin, mainly through direct contact with Ottoman Turkish.
+Arabic has also influenced other languages across the globe throughout its history, especially languages where Islam had a historic presence.
+The most markedly influenced languages are Persian, Turkish, Hindustani (Hindi and Urdu), Kashmiri, Kurdish, Bosnian, Kazakh, Bengali, Malay (Indonesian and Malaysian), Maldivian, Pashto, Punjabi, Armenian, Azerbaijani, Sicilian, Tagalog, Sindhi, Odia, Hebrew and African languages such as Hausa, Bambara, Amharic, Tigrinya, Somali, Tamazight, and Swahili.
+Conversely, Arabic has borrowed some words (mostly nouns) from other languages, including its sister-language Aramaic, Persian, Greek, and Latin and to a lesser extent and more recently from Turkish, English, French, and Italian.

-Classical Arabic (and Modern Standard Arabic) is considered a conservative language among Semitic languages, it preserved the complete Proto-Semitic three grammatical cases and declension (ʾiʿrāb), and it was used in the reconstruction of Proto-Semitic since it preserves as contrastive 28 out of the evident 29 consonantal phonemes.
+Classical Arabic (and Modern Standard Arabic) is considered a conservative language among Semitic languages; it preserved the complete Proto-Semitic three grammatical cases and declension (ʾiʿrāb), and it was used in the reconstruction of Proto-Semitic since it preserves as contrastive 28 out of the evident 29 consonantal phonemes.

 Classification

 Arabic is usually classified as a Central Semitic language.
 Linguists still differ as to the best classification of Semitic language sub-groups.
 The Semitic languages changed between Proto-Semitic and the emergence of Central Semitic languages, particularly in grammar.
 Innovations of the Central Semitic languages—all maintained in Arabic—include: